Turku is a historic city of culture. It is also a great place to live, work, study, have hobbies, enjoy a good time and feast on amazing food.

 Turku has an objective to be a carbon neutral city in the year 2029.
 Smart mobility is a significant part of this objective; mobility will be based on walking, cycling, electronic public transport, shared use of vehicles and the Mobility as a Service model.

-It takes less than a quarter of and hour to get from Turku city centre to the airport.
+It takes about a quarter of and hour to get from Turku city centre to the airport.
 Also traffic jam in Turku is a very rare phenomenon.

 40 000 islands